ALPhaHoai/clean-cs2vision-dataset/README.md

 cargo run --release
 ```

-The compiled binary will be available in `target/release/clean-dataset` (or `clean-dataset.exe` on Windows).
+The compiled binary will be available in `target/release/clean-cs2vision-dataset` (or `clean-cs2vision-dataset.exe` on Windows).

 ## Usage